AntonelloDN/Morpho/README.md

 - [x] Added UTM for georeference.
 - [x] Add DLL and components to read EDT EDX.
 Almost done.
 - [ ] Add documentation string of C# library
-- [ ] Release nodes for Dynamo for geometry
+- [ ] Release nodes for Dynamo for geometry.
+Dynamo development is on pause.
+If you are a dynamo developer feel you free to improve Morpho